 Orlena Tampira, DVM

 At work, Dr. Tampira’s interests are soft tissue and laparoscopic surgery, as well as caring for large and giant dog breeds.
-Her family includes her new husband, three English bulldogs, one French bulldog and two cats.
+Her family includes her husband, two children, three English bulldogs, one French bulldog and two cats.

 Courtney Daniels, DVM